-- Think of issues of global climate change related to wetlands - What wetlands issues face your community? - Which of the issues you have identified above are related to climate change? - Is your community aware of any issues of wetlands that related to climate change? - Any potential effect of global climate change on wetlands that may impact on socio-economic values of wetlands to society? - Does your country have a policy on wetlands and climate change?
-What does it say and how is it being implemented?
+- Think of issues of global climate change related to wetlands - What wetlands issues face your community? - Is your community aware of any issues of wetlands that related to climate change? - Any potential effect of global climate change on wetlands that may impact on socio-economic values of wetlands to society? - Does your country have a policy on wetlands and climate change?
+What does it say and, how is it being implemented?